kstppd/hashinator/README.md

 You can have a look in the Doxygen for a more feature-rich explanation of the methods and tools included!

 ## Test Coverage
-Hashinator and SplitVector include a suite of unit tests using [googletest](https://github.com/google/googletest) which live under the ```tests``` directory.
+Hashinator and SplitVector include a suite of unit tests using [googletest](https://github.com/google/googletest) which live under the ```unit_tests``` directory.
 These tests try to cover as many features as possible to avoid the silent introduction of bugs!
 The units tests automatically trigger for pushes to the dev and master branches.